Audio Networks Topologies

 A Point to Point (P2P) topology is not a network, although a network can be used to create such a system.
 A P2P system includes only two locations with a fixed multi-channel connection.
 A distribution device such as a splitter or a matrix router can be used to include more locations in the system.

 Daisy chain is a simple topology that connects devices serially.
-An advantage of this topology is that the routing of network information is relatively simple and therefore fast.
+An advantage of this topology for audio networks is that the routing of network information is relatively simple and therefore fast.
 A disadvantage of daisy chain topology is the system behavior in case of a failure of a device in the chain.
 If one device fails the system is cut into two parts, without any connection between the two.

 A ring topology is a daisy chain where the last device is connected to the first forming a ring.
 As all devices connected to the ring can reach other devices in two directions, redundancy is built in.
 If a device fails only that device is disabled.
 For additional redundancy a double ring can be used.